VR51/FlowType-WP/readme.txt

 Donate link: http://journalxtra.com
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPLv2
 License URI: http://wordpress.org/about/gpl/

 Make font size responsive.
-Responsive web typography at its finest: font-size based on element width.
+Responsive web typography at its finest using the FlowType.js script.
+This is the WP alpha version.

 == Description ==
 Make the text in WordPress sites resize in response to pages being viewed in different web browser widths (viewport widths).